What do I need to do to receive my loans?

-- Complete a new Master Promissory Note (MPN): You will need to sign a new MPN with the federal government if you plan to borrow a loan for the 2010-2011 school year.
+- Complete a new Master Promissory Note (MPN): You will need to sign a new MPN with the federal government if you plan to borrow a loan.
 To sign your new MPN for the Direct Loan program, please visit www.studentloans.gov as soon as possible.
 You will need the same PIN you used to complete your FAFSA to login to this website.
 Once you login, click on the link on the left hand side that says “Complete MPN.”

 - Complete Entrance Counseling if you are a first time borrower: If you are a first time borrower and have never received a student loan, then you will be required to complete loan Entrance Counseling.
 You can complete your Entrance Counseling online at www.studentloans.gov.

 - Accept your student loans in your mySAGU Student Portal (only if you wish to receive loans): Once your FAFSA results are processed, you will receive an Award Letter that details the financial aid that you are eligible to receive.
 If you wish to receive student loans, then you are required to officially accept them.
 After you login to your mySAGU Student Portal, click on the link that says “My Financial Aid” to accept or deny your student loans.
 If you wish to receive a loan but for a different amount that you have been awarded, please contact the Financial Aid Office.